Ben-C-Harris/AutoTrader-Used-Car-Price-Prediction/README.md

 ```

 # Model performance
 Regression models have then been fit for each individual make and model of car including: Lasso, Random Forest, and Linear models with 10 KFolds validation.
 As it is a non-linear problem, the linear regression model was shown to be the worst performing.
-The Random Forest regression model was found to be the best performing overall, delivering an R<sup>2</sup> value of over 84 for over 60,000 different cars, as shown below:
+The Random Forest regression model was found to be the best performing overall, delivering an **R<sup>2</sup> value of over 84 for over 60,000 different cars**, as shown below:

 ```
 — — — — — — — — — — — — — — — — — — — — — — —